debugvelop/Workshop_BasicWebDeploy/README.md

 3. scroll page to "Github Pages"
 4. change "Source" from None to master branch
 5. Get creative and go explore to infinity and <b> beyond. </b>

+# Misc
+- It is possible that Github Pages failed to deploy your webpage.
+In case of that, please try to rename .html file into .md file.
+Other way is make blank 'index.md' file.
+You can delete it later anyway.